-At Our Lady's Catholic College the teaching of the Programme of Study will be taught in PSHE lessons in Year 7 and 8, and on Enrichment Days in all years.
-Part will be covered in Key Stage 3 and Key Stage 4 Religious Education and Science.
+At Our Lady's Catholic College the teaching of the Programme of Study will be taught in PHSE lessons in all year group.
+Part will be also covered in Key Stage 3 and Key Stage 4 Religious Education and Science.
 In Key Stage 5 HRSE will be taught in general RE and through Enrichment Days.
+All staff are involved in fostering attitudes, living Gospel virtues and shaping behaviour based on a Christian

 All staff are involved in fostering attitudes, living Gospel virtues and shaping behaviour based on a Christian understanding of how to lead a good life.
 Staff are called to be role models of the school's ethos in their relationships with other staff members, their conduct towards parents and their care for the children in the school.
 Staff who are not Catholic themselves must conduct their behaviour in school in accordance with the vision and mission of the school.